Bathroom: History

 The first records for the use of baths date back as far as 3000 B.C.
-At this time water had a strong religious value, being seen as a purifying element for both body and soul, and so it was not uncommon for people to be required to cleanse themselves before entering a sacred area.
-Baths are recorded as part of a village or town life throughout this period, with a split between steam baths in Europe and America and cold baths in Asia.
-Communal baths were erected in a distinctly separate area to the living quarters of the village.
+At this time water had a strong religious value, being seen as a purifying element for both body and soul.
+So it was not uncommon for people to be required to cleanse themselves before entering a sacred area.
+Baths are recorded as part of village or town life throughout this period, with a split between steam baths in Europe and America and cold baths in Asia.
+Communal baths were erected in a distinctly separate area from the living quarters of the village.